 Financial reports contain a "skeleton" which forms a frame for a financial report.
-For example, financial reports always contain balance sheets and balance sheets always contain "Assets" and "Liabilities and Equity."
-There are exceptions to this rule; for example when a statement of net assets is used but this case is simply another reporting option which would be handled by a different rule specific to that reporting circumstance.
+For example, financial reports always contain balance sheets; balance sheets always contain the concepts "Assets" and "Liabilities and Equity"; and a balance sheet always balances.
+There are some exceptions to this general rule; for example when a statement of net assets is used but this case is simply another reporting option which would be handled by a different rule specific to that reporting circumstance.
+Exceptions such as this does not mean that there are no rules, it just means that there are different rules.
+See the section relating to report frames.

-In addition, fundamental accounting concepts have relations with other fundamental accounting concepts which never change.
+In addition, this skeleton or fundamental accounting concepts have relations with other fundamental accounting concepts which never change.
 For example, "Assets" = "Liabilities and Equity" is a relationship which never changes.
 Assets = Current Assets + Noncurrent Assets is a relationship which never changes.

 The fact that a relation exists has nothing to do with whether a reporting entity reported a concept or not.
 For example, if a reporting entity reported "Assets" and "Current Assets", the relation "Assets = Current Assets + Noncurrent Assets" still holds.
 In fact, one can leverage that relationship to impute the value of "Noncurrent Assets" using basic mathematics: "Noncurrent Assets = Assets - Current Assets".
+So while the concept Noncurrent assets might not be reported, that does not mean that the value does not exist.

-Note that verification of the existence of these fundamental accounting concepts and adherence to the specified relations can be automated.
+The verification of the existence of these fundamental accounting concepts and adherence to the specified relations can be automated and enforces using software.